Skip to content

 Architecture

 A small Node.js MCP wrapper fronts grounded-docs, an extended build of the open-source arabold/docs-mcp-server.
 The wrapper re-exposes its tools with Fenergo-scoped descriptions, enriches results with canonical source URLs, and emits OpenInference TOOL spans asynchronously so telemetry never blocks retrieval.
 The whole stack ships as a single Docker Compose project that a developer brings up with one command.
-Claude Code Hooks are also used to improve MCP tool calls in CC uses.

 Indexing & distribution